NorCalPCA Grants Program

-NorCalPCA’s Grants Program provides funds for community development projects all around our planet.
+NorCalPCA’s Grants Program provides funds for community development projects all around the world.
 Money for grants is raised through a special Grants Fund separate from NorCalPCA’s general donations and memberships, as well as through the sale of International Calendars.
 While there is no minimum-maximum size, most grants average from $1000-$5000 depending on the amount requested and funds available.

 Grants Criteria